paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-01-03-improving_the_accessibility_of_24_ways.md

 }
 ```

 However, screen-readers typically announce generated content.
-When these links were read out, you'd hear nonsense like this:
+When these links were read out, you’d hear nonsense like this:

 <samp>link, more articles by drew single right-pointing angle quotation mark</samp>.